monsoonmaelstrom/book2/book2.md

 I have all three of them continue to practice it for a bit longer, before deciding that’s enough for today.

 As they leave the water I grab Lisette’s arm.
 “Before this afternoon,” I tell her, “I want you to think very hard about whether or not this is something you really want to be able to do.”
 I see the anger flash across her face, and continue, “You’ve made it this far without any magic.
 It’s not something you need.
-So just think about it.
+So think about it.
 That’s all.”
 I let go of her arm, and she walks away without saying anything.

 “Giorgi, hold up a minute,” I call out.
 He pauses up ahead.
 When I catch up, Gavin, Peter, and Liam are all waiting with him.
 “You guys go ahead,” I tell them.
 “We’ll catch up.”